-The Board has adopted our Code of Business Conduct and Ethics (our "Code of Conduct") and Insider Trading Policy, which we periodically revise to reflect best corporate governance practices and changes in applicable rules.
+The Board has adopted our Code of Business Conduct and Ethics (our "Code of Conduct") and our Insider Trading Policy, which we periodically revise to reflect best corporate governance practices and changes in applicable rules.

-Our Code of Conduct sets forth standards of conduct applicable to employees, officers, and directors of Applied Blockchain, to maintain a safe and fair workplace, act in the Company's best interests, protect Company assets and information, and comply with applicable laws, rules and regulations.
-Our Code of Conduct is available to view at our website, ir.appliedblockchaininc.com/corporate-governance, We intend to provide disclosure of any amendments or waivers of our Code of Conduct on our website within four business days following the date of the amendment or waiver.
+Our Code of Conduct sets forth standards of conduct applicable to employees, officers, and directors of Applied Digital, to maintain a safe and fair workplace, act in the Company's best interests, protect Company assets and information, and comply with applicable laws, rules and regulations.
+Our Code of Conduct is available to view at our website, https://ir.applieddigital.com/corporate-governance/governance-documents.
+We intend to disclose future amendments to certain provisions of our code of business conduct and ethics, or waivers of these provisions, on our website or in public fillings.

 Acting in the Company's Best Interests.
 Our Code of Conduct requires directors, officers and all other employees to conduct themselves in an honest and ethical manner, including the ethical handling of actual or apparent conflicts of interest.
-Our Code of Conduct generally requires (1) officers and directors to disclose any outside activities, financial interests or relationships that may present a possible conflict of interest or the appearance of a conflict to the Audit Committee and (2) employees to disclose any outside activities, financial interests or relationships that may present a possible conflict of interest or the appearance of a conflict to the General Counsel or the General Counsel's designee.
-The Audit Committee and/or General Counsel will determine if any such outside activities, financial interests or relationships constitute a conflict of interest and a related person transaction on a case-by-case basis and will promptly disclose such activities, interests or relationships to the appropriate Committee for their review and appropriate action, if necessary.
+Our Code of Conduct generally requires (1) officers and directors to disclose any outside activities, financial interests or relationships that may present a possible conflict of interest or the appearance of a conflict to the Audit Committee and (2) employees to disclose any outside activities, financial interests or relationships that may present a possible conflict of interest or the appearance of a conflict to the Audit Committee or to the General Counsel or the General Counsel's designee, if applicable.
+The Audit Committee and/or General Counsel, if applicable, will determine if any such outside activities, financial interests or relationships constitute a conflict of interest and a related person transaction on a case-by-case basis and will promptly disclose such activities, interests or relationships to the appropriate committee for their review and appropriate action, if necessary.
 It is our preference to avoid related person transactions generally.
 Under applicable Nasdaq Listing Standards, all related person transactions must be approved by our Audit Committee or another independent body of the Board.
-Current SEC rules applicable to smaller-reporting companies define transactions with related persons to include any transaction, arrangement or relationship (1) in which Applied Blockchain is a participant, (2) in which the amount involved exceeds the lesser of \$120,000 or one percent of the average of Applied Blockchain's total assets at May 31, 2022 and 2021, and (3) in which any executive officer, director, director nominee, beneficial owner of more than 5% of Applied Blockchain's common stock, or any immediate family member of such persons has or will have a direct or indirect material interest.
+Current SEC rules applicable to smaller reporting companies, define transactions with related persons to include any transaction, arrangement or relationship (1) in which Applied Digital is a participant, (2) in which the amount involved exceeds the lesser of \$120,000 or one percent of the average of Applied Digital's total assets at May 31, 2023 and 2022, and (3) in which any executive officer, director, director nominee, beneficial owner of more than 5% of Applied Digital's common stock, or any immediate family member of such persons has or will have a direct or indirect material interest.
 All directors must recuse themselves from any discussion or decision affecting their personal, business or professional interests.
 All related person transactions will be disclosed in our applicable SEC filings as required under SEC rules.
-Additionally, our Board has developed policies and procedures regarding political contributions and lobbying, which are set forth in our Code of Conduct and are reviewed annually by our Board.
-In accordance with this policy, we prohibit directors, officers or employees from making individual contributions with company funds; or being reimbursed for any political contributions.
-In those limited circumstances where Applied Blockchain would be permitted to make a corporate political contribution under federal, state or local laws, our Board has delegated to the General Counsel the responsibility for providing prior authorization for any such contribution.
+Additionally, our Board has developed policies and procedures regarding political contributions and lobbying, which are set forth in our Code of Conduct and are reviewed annually by our Boar

 Compliance with Applicable Laws, Regulations, and Rules.
-Our Insider Trading Policy prohibits all directors, officers and employees from engaging in transactions in our common stock while in possession of material non-public information and restricts directors, officers and other "designated insiders" from engaging in most transactions involving our common stock during periods in which we have determined that those individuals are most likely to be aware of material, non-public information.
+Our Insider Trading Policy prohibits all directors, officers and employees from engaging in transactions in our common stock (the "Common Stock") while in possession of material non-public information and restricts directors, officers and other "designated insiders" from engaging in most transactions involving our Common Stock during periods in which we have determined that those individuals are most likely to be aware of material, non-public information.